 Biographical note

-Frédéric Gros is Professor of Political Humanities at Sciences-po Paris.
+FRÉDÉRIC GROS is Professor of Political Humanities at Sciences Po Paris.
 He edited Michel Foucault's books in the Bibliothèque de la Pléiade (Gallimard) and his lectures at the Collège de France from 1981 to 1984.
-He is the author of a number of essays on contemporary issues, including disobedience, shame and war.
-His current work focuses on the concept of appropriation.
+He is the author of a number of essays on con-temporary issues, including disobedience, shame and war.
+He is also the author of the bestselling book A Philosophy of Walking.